Krishtof-Korda/ouster_example/README.md

 [![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/Krishtof-Korda/ouster_example_cartographer/blob/master/LICENSE)

-Sample code for connecting to and configuring the Ouster, reading and visualizing data, and interfacing with ROS.
+Sample code for doing SLAM with an Ouster sensor.
+Also includes example code for connecting to and configuring the Ouster sensor, reading and visualizing data, and interfacing with ROS.

 See the `README.md` in each subdirectory for details.